 Juvenile Idiopathic Arthritis: Deciding About Total Joint Replacement

-How long will the joint replacement last?
+- How long the joint replacement will last.
 Depending on how old a child is when diagnosed with JIA, he or she can expect to live for another 50 to 80 years.
-Many joint replacements must be redone after 10 to 30 years of use, because the parts loosen.
+Many joint replacements must be redone after several years of use, because the parts loosen.
 Most children with JIA do not put the same amount of stress on a total joint replacement as active or athletic adults who have had replacements for osteoarthritis, but loosening still occurs eventually.
 A very young child may need another joint replacement by age 20 and might need to replace the same joint 3 or 4 times over a lifetime.